Sony, Panasonic cling to TVs, betting on halo effect of premium sets

 Analysts say consumers, particularly in the United States, are increasingly opting for larger sets for their living rooms to watch movies and live events, while opting for PCs and smartphones instead of small bedroom TVs.

-“Once 4K penetration goes beyond 70 percent, that means commoditization and price competition,” Torii said.
+“Once 4K penetration goes beyond 70 percent, that means commoditisation and price competition,” Torii said.

 Panasonic, on the other hand, has not seen a comparable upturn, and is increasingly out-sold by previously little-known Chinese manufacturers such as TCL Corp.